Confucian Academy: Campaign to make Confucius' birthday as a public holiday in Hong Kong

 In 2010, Confucian Academy recommended the Hong Kong government to list the birthday of Confucius (27 August of the Chinese Calendar)(農曆八月二十七日) as a public holiday in order to commemorate the Confucius, carry forward the Confucian culture, educate the next generation and enhance the status of Confucianism in Hong Kong.

 With the support from the Democratic Alliance for the Betterment and Progress of Hong Kong (民建聯) and six religious groups in Hong Kong, the motion of "Encouraging the government to promote Confucianism and list the Confucius’ Birthday as a public holiday" was nevertheless rejected in the Legislative Council of Hong Kong of Hong Kong on 8 January 2010.
 Most of the councilors worried that the cancellation of the last day of Easter Holiday for the Confucius’ Birthday would create controversy in the society.

 Donations to the Hong Kong Institute of Education (HKIEd)

 In 2009, the Confucian Academy donated HK$1 million to the Centre for Religious and Spirituality Education of the Hong Kong Institute of Education (HKIEd).

 It aims to promote confucianism to teachers and students and develop their concern for China and global vision.

 Foreign Visits to promote Confucianism

-In early April 2008, Dr. Tang Enjia was invited to George Mason University, Washington to attend the unveiling of a bronze statue of Confucius and to give a speech to the students.
+In early April 2008, Dr. Tang Enjia was invited to George Mason University in Fairfax, Virginia to attend the unveiling of a bronze statue of Confucius and to give a speech to the students.